SAP/jenkins-library/documentation/docs/steps/mtaBuild.md

 * `mtaJarLocation`
 * `applicationName`

-## Return value
-The file name of the resulting archive is returned with this step.
-The file name is extracted from the key `ID` defined in `mta.yaml`.

 ## Side effects
-1. The file name of the resulting archive is written to the `commonPipelineEnvironment` with variable name `mtarFileName`.
+1. The file name of the resulting archive is written to the `commonPipelineEnvironment` with variable name `mtarFilePath`.

 ## Exceptions
 * `AbortException`: